Sediment Filter for Well Water and More

 What is a Sediment Filter?

 Sediment filters are designed to capture and remove sand, silt, dirt, and rust from water.
-By removing these particulates from water, a sediment filter is able to protect a water treatment system (such as a water softeners or UV water sterilizer), as well as water-using appliances.
+By removing these particulates from water, a sediment filter is able to protect a water treatment system (such as a water softener or UV water sterilizer), as well as water-using appliances.

 Although these particulates, known as suspended solids, may be invisible to the naked eye, they are almost always present in untreated water.